 Bacon Brown Sugar Smokies are the quintessential party food that everyone fights over even though they’re so easy to make!
-Just three ingredients plus I have five flavor add-in options for you!
+Just three ingredients plus there are five flavor add-in options for you!

-Bacon Brown Sugar Smokies are the easiest and most popular holiday appetizer you’ll find at most tailgates/holiday parties/gameday parties and with good reason!
-With just three ingredients these Bacon Brown Sugar Smokies are guaranteed to be the hit of your event.
+Bacon Wrapped Smokies are the easiest and most popular holiday appetizer you’ll find at most tailgates, holiday parties, or game day parties and with good reason!
+With just three ingredients these Bacon Wrapped Smokies are guaranteed to be the hit of your event.

 I know what you’re thinking, you’ve seen these Bacon Brown Sugar Smokies before right?
 Well we’ve been making these for years and over the years we’ve come up with five awesome variations to this classic recipe!

-- Add minced jalapenos or cayenne pepper to spice things up!
+- Jalapeños: Add minced jalapeños or cayenne pepper to spice things up!

-- Sharp Cheddar!!
-Yes, just like in the Bacon Wrapped Tater Tot Bombs, cheddar adds an amazing flavor to these bites!
+- Cheddar: Yes, just like in the Bacon Wrapped Tater Tot Bombs, cheddar adds an amazing flavor to these bites!

-- Blue Cheese: Yes, like this Bacon Blue Cheese Tart I wrap a small cube of Blue Cheese in with the smokies and the flavor is awesome!
+- Blue Cheese: Wrap a small cube of Blue Cheese in with the smokies and the flavor is awesome!

 Word of warning.
-These are going to come out of the oven covered in what can only be described as a deadly weapon.
+These are going to come out of the oven covered in a molten hot melted brown sugar coating.
 Please, please wait 2-3 minutes before touching them or use a spatula to remove them from the pan directly onto the plate.
-I know multiple people who have suffered sugar burns to fingers and tongues by grabbing one as soon as they could.
+There is risk of suffering sugar burns to fingers and tongues by grabbing one as soon as they come out of the oven.

 Remember molten sugar right out of the oven = burns.